Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: Introduction

 In fact, the situation happened to be more complicated \cite{Eijima:2017anv, Ghiglieri:2017gjz}.
-In-spite of the fact that the HNL equilibration is much faster than the rate of the Universe expansion, some combination of lepton numbers and HNL asymmetries remains approximately conserved, and thus is protected from wash-out.
+In spite of the fact that the HNL equilibration is much faster than the rate of the Universe expansion, some combination of lepton numbers and HNL asymmetries remains approximately conserved and thus is protected from wash-out.
 As a result, one can expect that part of LTA produced above $T_{in}$ survives till the low temperatures.~\cite{Eijima:2017anv, Ghiglieri:2017gjz}.
-So the question arises whether this asymmetry is enough for the DM production.
+So the question arises whether this asymmetry is enough for DM production.
 The present study aims at providing a quantitative answer to this question.
+Since the estimates of the interaction rates have changed considerably during the last few years, we also analyse the generation of the asymmetry during freeze-out.
+The possibility of production of large asymmetry during HNL decays has been recently demonstrated in ref.~\cite{Ghiglieri:2020ulj}.
+A systematic analysis of this possibility will be presented in a separate work~\cite{planned_paper}.